 - The text selected cannot be one that you have written about earlier in a response paper. - The analysis you present must be your own.
 A good analysis must be consistent within the critical framework or lens that you use to view the text. - Your source must be scholarly and reliable.
 By and large, avoid "surfing the web" for material.
-Sources such as Wikipedia, Schmoop, Cliffnotes, Sparknotes, Enotes, or any of the countless - other sites from the open web that promise literary analyses are not allowed as source material.
+Sources such as Wikipedia, Schmoop, Cliffnotes, Sparknotes, Enotes, or any of the countless other sites from the open web that promise literary analyses are not allowed as source material.
 Use the library databases for discovering suitable sources. - At a minimum, your essay should include two quotes-one from the original text and one from the secondary criticism. - Your analysis must convey some sense of importance or meaning to your readers.
 It is not sufficient, for example, to only discuss the satire and imagery of Jonathan Swift's "A Modest Proposal."
 How does the effect of such a satirical style impact the readers?
 What relevant message imbedded within the style should readers gain from the text? - Since you should assume that the audience for your paper is already familiar with the text you are analyzing, there is no need to either retell the narrative or relate the biography of the author. - You must have a Works Cited page as part of your essay, though it does not count as part of the essay length.

-How to Contact me: Office: Levelland Campus, CM 103d Office Hours: Mondays, Tuesdays, Wednesdays, and Thursdays Fridays 11:00 a.m. to 12:15 p.m.
-9:00 a.m. to 12:00 p.m.
+How to Contact me:

+Office: Levelland Campus, CM 103d

+Office Hours: Mondays and Wednesdays 11:00 a.m. to 12:15 p.m.